 - Less memory usage: Smaller models use less RAM when they are run, which frees up memory for other parts of your application to use, and can translate to better performance and stability.

 Quantization can reduce the size of a model in all of these cases, potentially at the expense of some accuracy.
-Pruning can reduce the size of a model for download by making it more easily compressible.
+Pruning and clustering can reduce the size of a model for download by making it more easily compressible.

 Latency is the amount of time it takes to run a single inference with a given model.
 Some forms of optimization can reduce the amount of computation required to run inference using a model, resulting in lower latency.
 Latency can also have an impact on power consumption.